Xerbo/simd_fastinvsqrt/README.md

 _mm_rsqrt_ps(x) took 13.855000ms
 ```

-We can clearly see that `Q_rsqrt_sse` significantly faster than the scalar version, with the fastest being SSE's native inverse square root function.
-With the original `Q_rsqrt` surprisingly taking the longest (I'm not quite sure why this is so slow actually).
+We can clearly see that `Q_rsqrt_sse` significantly faster (about 3.5x, the theoretical maximum being 4x) than the scalar version, with the fastest being SSE's native inverse square root function.

 ## Using it